JulianBierbaum/license-plate-system/docs/deployment/building-images.md

 ### Script Details

 The `build.sh` script iterates through all the services in the `services` directory, builds a Docker image for each service, and then pushes the image to the configured Docker registry.
-It also builds and pushes images for `db-prestart`, `db-backup`, and `shared-data`.
+It also builds and pushes images for `db-prestart`, `db-backup`, `shared-data`, and `grafana`.